Explore

 Volatile

-Gasoline has been leading diesel by ~1 week.
-Watch gasoline for early directional signals.
+Diesel has been leading gasoline by ~1 week.
+Watch diesel for early directional signals.

 Data Range